mlfoundations/tableshift/README.md

 # Quickstart

 **Environment setup:** We recommend the use of conda with TableShift.
-To create a conda environment, simply clone this repo, enter the root directory, and run
+To create a conda environment, simply clone this repo, enter the root directory, and run the following commands to create and test a local execution environment:

 ```
 conda env create -f environment.yml
+conda activate tableshift
+python examples/run_expt.py
 ```

-Then the TableShift environment can be activated with `conda activate tableshift`.
+The final line above will print some detailed logging output as the script executes.
+When you see `training completed! test accuracy: 0.6240` your environment is ready to go!

 Once the TableShift package has been officially released (very soon!) we will also provide a pip-installable version.

-**Accessing datasets:** If you simply want to load and use a standard version of one of the TableShift datasets, it's as simple as:
+**Accessing datasets:** If you simply want to load and use a standard version of one of the public TableShift datasets, it's as simple as:

 ```
 from tableshift import get_dataset

+dataset_name = "diabetes_readmission"
-dset = get_dataset(experiment)
+dset = get_dataset(dataset_name)
 ```

-The full list of identifiers for all available datasets is below.
+The full list of identifiers for all available datasets is below; simply swap any of these for `dataset_name` to access the relevant data.

 If you would like to use a dataset *without* a domain split, replace `get_dataset()` with `get_iid_dataset()`.